jwllamas/jwllamas.github.io/README.md

 # JWL Personal Website/Portfolio
 Welcome!
-This is my website that I am currently working on to showcase my old projects from college, and other current projects.
+This is my website/personal portfolio that I am currently working on.